 Many people don't fully appreciate the vital role MRO items play in keeping supply chains running smoothly.
 But failure to routinely maintain, repair, and overhaul systems, can cripple a business.
 Contrarily: businesses that diligently maintain MRO inventory and optimize supply chains, can better supply products to customers in a timely and economical manner.

 Because MRO purchases are seldom managed by a company's enterprise resource planning tools, materials resource planning systems, or warehouse management systems, the task often falls on the shoulders of receptionists or other administrative personnel, who place orders with MRO suppliers on an as-needed basis.
-This is no small feat, given that MRO inventories and expenses are typically excluded from a company's regular reports, giving companies incomplete pictures of the MRO items currently at hand.
+It is no small feat, given that MRO inventories and expenses are typically excluded from a company's regular reports, giving companies incomplete pictures of the MRO items currently at hand.

 But a dedicated supply chain professional can remedy this, by tracking the following: